Arrin-KN1E/SDR-Band-Plans/README.md

 CB, GMRS and FRS, NOAA (NWR), 800MHz Bands, Police/ Fire/ Ambulance/ Business (2m), Hydrogen Line, Industrial/Business Bands, Paging Bands, Railroad H.O.T and E.O.T.
 (Head and End of train Devices), 220MHz Control/ Telemetry

 #### More:
-The files also contain a list of contents, reference, color legend, explanation on how you can customize the file, and my comments about the file, at the bottom under all of the allocations.
+The XML file also contain a list of contents, reference, color legend, explanation on how you can customize the file, and my comments about the file, at the bottom under all of the allocations.

 ***